redbitcz/php-debug-mode-enabler/README.md

 tests and similar cases),
 - manually enable/disable (force turn-on or turn-off) Debug Mode.

-**NOTE:** Package doesn't NOT provide any Debug tools directly – it only tells the app whether to switch to debug mode.
+**NOTE:** Package does NOT provide any Debug tools directly – it only tells the app whether to switch to debug mode.

 Package is optimized for invoking in very early lifecycle phase of your App